Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sky Menu

 First Robotic Lunar Mission

-Luna 17 lands on the Moon, with the first automatic robot, Lunokhod 1.
-Driven by a five-man team on Earth, the craft travels over the lunar surface for 11 lunar days (322 Earth days).
+Luna 17 lands on the Moon with the first automatic robot, Lunokhod 1.
+Driven by a five-man team back on Earth, the craft travels over the lunar surface for 11 lunar days (322 Earth days).
 During this time, it returns 20,000 TV images and 206 high-resolution panoramas in addition to performing a host of experiments including soil analysis.

 December 15, 1970

-First Landing on Venus
+First Soft Landing on Another Planet